openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   viable automated migration path from the deprecated code to the removed code?
 * Deprecation - Based on expected usage and effort to migrate, for how long should the deprecation period be?
+* Ownership - Who is going to take responsibility for moving the deprecation forward?

 .. _how to monitor deprecation/removal: https://openedx.atlassian.net/wiki/spaces/COMM/pages/3472654465/Monitoring+and+observability+around+deprecating+old+code